NYC Travel Tips: 21 Things to Know Before Visiting New York

 You don’t even need to buy tickets anymore – just tap your credit card or phone at the turnstile.
 It’s super convenient.

-TIP: Use the official website or Google Maps to plan your routes (the latter is a lot more convenient on-the-go), and always double-check which direction the train is heading (uptown vs. downtown).
-Also, skip rush hour if you can and pay attention to whether a train is local or express – not all trains on the same line stop at every station.
+TIP: Use the official website or Google Maps to plan your routes (the latter is a lot more convenient on the go), and always double-check which direction the train is heading (uptown vs. downtown).
+Also, skip rush hour if you can, and pay attention to whether a train is local or express – not all trains on the same line stop at every station.

 5. Group Activities by Location

-NYC is massive, and getting from one part of the city to another can easily eat up a lot of your precious time.
+New York City is massive, and getting from one part of the city to another can easily eat up a lot of your precious time.
 One of the smartest ways to make the most of your visit is to group activities by neighborhood or area.

 For example, if you’re visiting the Statue of Liberty, combine it with nearby sights like Battery Park, the 9/11 Memorial & Museum, and the Financial District.
-If you’re heading to Central Park, pair it with nearby museums like The Met or the American Museum of Natural History, or do some shopping on the 5th Avenue.
+If you’re heading to Central Park, pair it with nearby museums like The Met or the American Museum of Natural History, or do some shopping on 5th Avenue.

 TIP: Before your trip, take a few minutes to study the map and cluster your must-sees into logical zones.
 This will save you hours on transport and help you avoid zig-zagging across the city.
 Always check actual travel times, not just distances – some areas that look close on the map can be surprisingly hard to get between.